 Ontario residents who wish to hunt in a controlled deer hunt must have a valid Outdoors Card and apply, and be successful, in the controlled deer hunt draw.
 If you are successful in the draw you will receive a controlled deer hunt validation.
-Eligible farmers and landowners may instead apply for a farmer/landowner validation for themselves and/or their immediate relatives (see p.48 for details).
+Eligible farmers and landowners may instead apply for a farmer/landowner validation for themselves and/or their immediate relatives (p.48).
 Successful applicants need to print an updated Licence Summary that lists their controlled deer hunt validation (area, season, type of deer).